-Growing pepper seeds is a simple process that involves planting them in a tray filled with damp potting mix and waiting patiently for them to germinate.
-With proper care, it is highly likely that all of the seeds will sprout successfully.
+One simple way to grow pepper seeds is by planting them in a tray filled with damp potting mix and giving them time to sprout.
+With proper care, it is very likely that all the seeds will successfully germinate.

 Now comes the transplanting part, but it’s not as easy or as straightforward as germinating the pepper seeds.
 The pepper seedlings have to meet certain conditions before you can transplant them to larger pots.